A guide to roundabouts

 You don’t have to be new to driving to find roundabouts confusing.

 Roundabouts.
 What can we say?
 Many learner drivers find roundabouts particularly difficult to get to grips with but however much you hate them, there’s no avoiding them.
-There are 10,000 roundabouts in the UK so you’re more than likely to come across them regularly during your driving lessons.
+There are 10,000 roundabouts in the UK so you’re definitely going to face them during your driving lessons.

 How do I approach a roundabout?

-Here is a diagram to show you the correct procedure for approaching and exiting a standard closed roundabout from each angle.
+Here is a diagram to show you the rules for approaching and exiting a standard closed roundabout from each angle.

 Turning left at a roundabout